Republicans nominate Mike Johnson for House speaker after Emmer’s withdrawal, desperate to end chaos

 Nevertheless, Gaetz voted for Emmer, though others who joined in ousting McCarthy did not.

-Many hardliners have been resisting a leader who voted for the budget deal that McCarthy struck with Biden earlier this year, which set federal spending levels that far-right Republicans don’t agree with and now want to undo.
+Many Emmer opponents were resisting a leader who voted for the budget deal that McCarthy struck with Biden earlier this year, which set federal spending levels that far-right Republicans don’t agree with and now want to undo.
 They are pursuing steeper cuts to federal programs and services with next month’s funding deadline.

 Rep. Marjorie Taylor Greene of Georgia said she wanted assurances the candidates would pursue impeachment inquiries into Biden and other top Cabinet officials.